 The most popular explanation is that desperation pies were the result of economic hardship during the Great Depression, or of rationing during World War II.
 But while they did surge in popularity during those eras—for exactly those reasons—desperation pies actually go back much further.
 Pies in this category were mentioned in writings as early as the 1740s.
 The “desperation” in question was not economic, but seasonal.
 In a pre-Industrial, agrarian society that didn’t allow for refrigeration or the high-speed transport of perishable goods, what cooks created in their kitchens was determined by what was in season.

 In a four-season climate, this left a hole right around late winter and early spring—after the winter stores were depleted and before the spring fruit began to come in.
 However, ingredients such as vinegar—like this—and molasses were still available.
-So is the secret ingredient for the perfect pumpkin pie.
 Dried fruit, like raisins and currants, were stocked away.
 And grains, including cornmeal and oats, were safely silo-ed.
 So intrepid and inventive cooks rolled up their sleeves and created some delicious new desserts.

 Why they’re back